 I am not suggesting that all Canadians should rebalance their equity portfolios to hold only 3% of their investments in Canada.
 This is not realistic or practical for the large majority of Canadians.
 With that said, I do think there are geographic allocations that make more sense than investing 59% of your portfolio in the world’s 38th largest country by population.
 Northwood Family Office clients will often have 33% in Canada, 33% in the US, and 33% everywhere else.
 There is no one right answer to this question, but 60% or more of your life savings invested in Canada is probably the wrong one.

 In the Vanguard study, one of the reasons cited for home country bias (beyond the previously mentioned liability matching) is a preference for the familiar.
 This suggests that investors generally feel most comfortable with their home market and allocate their investments accordingly.
 This phenomenon goes beyond investing.
-As humans we innately crave the familiar, because from an evolutionary perspective, familiar things feel safer than less-familiar things.
-If we have survived exposure to something in the past, something in the deep recesses of our lizard brains steers ourselves towards these familiar experiences.
+As humans, we innately crave the familiar, because from an evolutionary perspective, familiar things feel safer than less-familiar things.
+To put it simply, if we have survived exposure to something in the past, a part of our less evolved lizard brain steers us towards this familiar experience again.
 This phenomenon can help explain everything from why Canadians have such unbalanced investment portfolios, to why some Canadians will choose to return to the same resort in the Caribbean year after year!

 Personally, I think that Canadians need a more global perspective in their portfolios and their passports.
 Too many people choose to travel to places they’ve already been, or places that everyone else has already been, or to places where they know exactly what it’s going to be like before they ever leave home.